Roland Garros Week 2 Summary

 On returning to his chair, he sobbed into his towel, as he had after his previous major title in Australia.
 Meanwhile, Nadal tweeted his congratulations.

-”Many congrats on this amazing achievement, ” said Nadal. ”23 is a number that just a few years back was impossible to think about, and you made it!
+”Many congrats on this amazing achievement, ” said Nadal. ”23 is a number that was impossible to think about just a few years back, and you made it!
 Enjoy it with your family and team!”

 As Ruud addressed the crowd at the post-match presentation ceremony, he added his own tribute. ”Another day, another record for you, Novak.
 It is tough to explain how good you are and what an inspiration you are to so many.
 Congratulations to you and your team, I am sure this one is the sweetest.”